Agencies Responsible for regulating drones in the Republic of Singapore

 Users who operate their UA under the following conditions are required to obtain a UA Pilot Licence (UAPL):

-- For commercial purpose, or for a purpose that is neither recreational nor educational, regardless of the UA weight; or
+• For commercial purposes or for a purpose that is neither recreational nor educational, regardless of the UA weight or

-- For either recreational or educational purpose and with a UA of total weight exceeding 7kg.
+• For recreational or educational purposes and with a UA of total weight exceeding 7kg.

 However, a UAPL is not required within an indoor location that is not publicly accessible, except when the purpose is for:

-- an event that is attended by more than 50 individuals at any time during the event.
+• An event that more than 50 individuals attend at any time during the event.

-*Users are strongly encouraged to complete a training programme with any CAAS-approved UATOs to acquire the relevant knowledge and practical experience before attempting the theory test and practical assessment.
+You are strongly encouraged to complete a training programme with any CAAS-approved UATOs to acquire the relevant theoretical knowledge and practical experience before attempting the theory test and practical assessment.
+The list of CAAS-approved UATOs is published here.

 Additional Note For Foreign Operators

 You must first apply for a UAPass account at the online UA Portal.
 The processing time of the UAPass takes about 5 working days.
-Therefore, it is recommended that you apply for your UAPass account prior to your visit to Singapore.
+Therefore, applying for your UAPass account before you visit Singapore is recommended.

 You can order the registration label online, but it cannot be shipped to international addresses.

 Each label is $15.
-Anyone who is not a Singaporean citizen or permanent resident may order only one label and will be required to apply for additional labels.
+Anyone not a Singaporean citizen or permanent resident may order only one label and must apply for additional labels.

 You can purchase the registration label over the counter at designated SingPost outlets.
 For over-the-counter purchases, the following is required: